MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_xml_xmlnode.md

 Remove this node and children from the xml document.

-**Returns**: True if node was successfully deleted or false if failed.ailed.
+**Returns**: True if node was successfully deleted or false if failed.